Updated: July 5th 2017 (07/05/2017)

 Less Hunger with a Low Carb Diet?

-If you can diet with less hunger then you are more likely to enjoy the process, binge less, have less cravings and ultimately succeed in the long-term!
+If you can diet with less hunger then you are more likely to enjoy the process, binge less, have fewer cravings and ultimately succeed in the long term!

 Improved Insulin Sensitivity